gnuradio/greps/grep-0001-coding-guidelines.md

   can thus be optimized better at compile time.
 In many cases, lambdas are also more readable than the `bind` calls, which have add their own syntactical idiosyncrasies (such as the `_1` argument etc.).
+* Feel free to use modern C/C++ features even if they were not used before.
+  Make sure they work with the compilers and dependencies which are set for the version of GNU Radio the commit will be made upon.
+The GNU Radio CI system will be able to confirm this.
+(Note: C++11 features are available starting with GNU Radio version 3.8).

+#### Code Style Guidelines
+* Use the [LLVM code formatting guide](https://llvm.org/docs/CodingStandards.html#source-code-formatting).
+Following points will specify differences to it and highlight important points.
+* Do not indent namespaces
+* Use 4 spaces indentation width for new code.
+* Use spaces instead of tabs.
+If extending an existing file stick with the given indentation level.
+Do _not_ reindent a whole file and indent code consistently.
+* Before checking in code use tools in the code tree to sanitze your patches
+* Use Doxygen doc-blocks copiously.
+This makes it easier to maintain auto-generated documentation.
 * Include include files in the following order: Local headers, other GNU Radio headers, 3rd-party library headers, Boost headers, standard headers.
   The rationale is to include from most to least specific.
 This is the best way